-Delinquencies and Foreclosures as of March 31, 2022
+Delinguencies and Foreclosures as of December 31, 2022

-The following information regarding delinquencies includes Program Loans in forbearance, and the following information regarding foreclosures does not include Program Loans for which foreclosure actions have been paused.
-See "BUSINESS DISRUPTION RISKS; COVID-19; CYBERSECURITY - COVID-19" for certain information regarding Program Loans in forbearance or for which foreclosure actions have been paused.
+The following information regarding delinquencies includes Program Loans in forbearance, and the following information regarding foreclosures does not include Program Loans for which foreclosure actions were paused in accordance with federal program requirements during the recent pandemic.

-The overall delinquency rate for Program Loans that were sixty (60) to eighty-nine (89) days past due was 1.43%, based on a total of 23,632 Program Loans as of March 31, 2022 (unaudited).
+The overall delinquency rate for Program Loans that were sixty (60) to eighty-nine (89) days past due was 2.06%, based on a total of 23,313 Program Loans as of December 31, 2022 (unaudited).

-Delinquency rates by loan type for Program Loans that were sixty (60) to eighty-nine (89) days past due as of March 31, 2022 (unaudited), compared with the delinquency rates reported for Tennessee by MBA in its National Delinquency Survey, by loan type, for fixed rate mortgages for the quarter ending March 31, 2022, are shown in the following table:
+Delinquency rates by loan type for Program Loans that were sixty (60) to eighty-nine (89) days past due as of December 31, 2022 (unaudited), compared with the delinquency rates reported for Tennessee by MBA in its National Delinquency Survey, by loan type, for fixed rate mortgages for the quarter ending December 31, 2022, are shown in the following table: